More Than an Internship: Getting Started at Gray

 “I’ve been here a few months and I’ve learned so much more than I actually probably have in a semester,” says Presley Rutherford, Civil Engineering Intern.
 “Being under so many seasoned engineers has really influenced me to follow the engineering management path.

 Join Our Team

 The best part about joining our team as an intern is that your Gray journey doesn’t have to end there!
-Numerous interns go straight from their internship program to becoming full-time Gray team members including Tyler Cundiff, Vice President, Business Development, Food and Beverage; Brett Goode, Vice President, South Atlantic Regional Office; Curt Hargrove, Vice President, Gray Development; and Brian Jones, Chief Operating Officer.
+Numerous interns go straight from their internship program to becoming full-time Gray team members including Tyler Cundiff, Vice President, Business Development, Food & Beverage Group; Brett Goode, Vice President, South Atlantic Regional Office; Curt Hargrove, Vice President, Gray Development; and Brian Jones, Chief Operating Officer.

 Gray offers internships for nearly every aspect of the business including for the fields of architecture, civil engineering, electrical engineering, mechanical engineering and construction management.
 In addition, Gray also offers internships for any of our support departments such as accounting, marketing and IT.

 If you are interested in an internship with Gray, or to view any open intern positions, please visit here.